• Skip to primary navigation

 Performance:

-It’s important to be mindful of how you concatenate strings in Java, as it can have an impact on performance.
+It’s important to be mindful of how you concatenate strings in Java, as it can impact performance.
 Let’s see which method is best for string concatenation in terms of performance.

 It is always best to use StringBuilder to concatenate strings in Java.
 This will provide the best performance as it outperforms all other methods.
 We can easily test that it is several hundred times faster than using the + operator and concat() method in Java.
-Additionally, StringBuilder performs better than StringBuffer due to the overhead caused by the thread safety of StringBuffer.
+Additionally, StringBuilder performs better than StringBuffer due to the overhead caused by StringBuffer’s thread safety.

 Conclusion

-The ‘string concatenation operation’ refers to the process of joining two strings together.
+The ‘string concatenation operation’ refers to joining two strings together.
 In this tutorial, we learned about how to do this in Java.
-There are four different methods that can be used for string concatenation in Java, which are: using the StringBuffer class, using the Plus operator, using the concat() method, and using the StringBuilder class.
+Four different methods can be used for string concatenation in Java,: using the StringBuffer class, using the Plus operator, using the concat() method, and using the StringBuilder class.